Older siblings as bullies

 - That '70s Show: Female example, with older sister Laurie being this to Eric.
 No wonder he and his friends call her "the witch".

 - Brad and Randy to Mark on Home Improvement, especially in the earlier episodes, when they were too young to really know better.

-- Frasier: Crane has elements of this towards his little brother Niles.
+- The eponymous character from Frasier has elements of this towards his little brother Niles.
 However, Niles is far from a poor helpless victim of his brother's torment, and can usually give as good as he gets.

 - Mike to Angel in The Good Witch, but only in their original history; his memory of that has been erased.